 - Faculty who want waivers for separate publications should obtain separate waivers.
-Institutions should not offer "standing waivers" that apply to all future publications from a given faculty member.
+Institutions should not offer "standing waivers" that apply to all future publications from a given author.
 Standing waivers would defeat the purpose of shifting the default to permission for OA.

 - For example, if the publisher allows repository-based OA six months after publication, then the university will eventually have permission from the publisher even if it doesn't have permission from the policy.
 If the university has a copy of the article on dark deposit in the repository, then it may make the repository copy OA as soon as the embargo runs or the new permission takes effect.

-- Hence, the waiver provision of the policy should not promise that the university will never make a copy OA.
-On the contrary, the policy might say that the university will make faculty work OA whenever it has permission to do so.
+- The waiver provision of the policy need not promise that the university will never make a copy of the work OA.
+On the contrary, the policy (or implementing documents) might well say that the university will make faculty work OA whenever it has legally sufficient permission to do so.

 - Waivers (or opt-outs) should apply only to the license or grant of rights to the institution, not to the deposit in the repository.
 Faculty should deposit their articles in the repository even when they obtain waivers.
 At least initially, these would be dark or non-OA deposits.

-- Hence, if the policy has two large provisions, one granting a certain license to the institution and the other calling for certain deposits in the repository, then the waiver provision should talk about waiving the license, not waiving the policy.
+- In this sense the policy has two large provisions, one granting a certain license to the institution and the other calling for certain deposits in the repository.
+The waiver provision should limit itself to the first.
+That's why it's better to talk about waiving the license than waiving the policy.

 - For one way to fulfill the previous recommendations, see the language used in the Harvard letter granting a waiver: